ArcherDotBuild/Digging-Into-Node/README.md

 When i run this program, we don't see the contents of the file, we actually see the stringification of a binary buffer.
 That's because, by default, the file system commands, in fact, most I/O commands, they're assuming these low-level binary buffer.
 They're not assuming that you wanna represent things as strings.

 What other thing you could have done if you really needed it as a string and not as a buffer, you could've told the readfile to use a particular encoding. `var contents = fs.readFileSync(filepath, "utf8")`

+## 7. Asynchronous readFile

+The asynchronous form of readFile expects a callback.
+Node for the most part uses a standard for its callback signatures that the first parameter is always the error parameter typically named **err**.
+And we always need to check to make sure that there wasn't an error.